upday/data-assignment-task/README.md

 The event triggered when a user reads (clicks) an article is named `article_viewed`.
 The events triggered when a user swipes  an article are named  `top_news_card_viewed` or `my_news_card_viewed`, depending on which section of the app the user was using.
+You can find the article ids inside the `attributes` field, under `id`.

 The data is available at https://s3.console.aws.amazon.com/s3/buckets/upday-data-assignment/lake/ The bucket contains raw event data from our app.